wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 ## Quick Reference Posters

-Download a copy of our ceremonies overview and Centre of Enablement working agreement poster here:
+Download a copy of our ceremonies overview and CoE working agreement poster here:

 > ![Poster](/images/moving-hundreds-of-pipeline-snowflakes-qr-1-2.png)
 >